arkii1/arkii1/README.md

 - I used to be a competitive Rocket League player, and have achieved a top 10 rank on their leaderboards.
 - I like to create video games, although with my current focus on web development I'm not doing that too much right now.
 - I'm self-taught, using [The Odin Project](https://www.theodinproject.com/about) as my primary resource.
 I'm often in their discord helping new students.
-- I graduated from the University Of Brighton with a First in Mathematics.
 <!--
 **arkii1/arkii1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.